 - IaaS services are highly scalable and flexible.

-- Here hardware is being configured by service providers which reduces high investments and time.
+- Here hardware is configured by service providers, reducing high investments and time.

-- No waste of unused storage capacity and whenever more storage space needed, it gets in time.
+- No waste of unused storage capacity; whenever more storage space is needed, it gets in time.

-- There is no single point of failure as it means IaaS service still runs if there is any fault in the network, server or switch.
+- There is no single point of failure, as the IaaS service still runs if there is any fault in the network, server, or switch.